abannang/3-tier-HA-Python-Flask-App/README.markdown

 # Avengers Social Directory

-### Getting Started on building a web app using Oracle Database 12c (12.1.0.2 or later) with JSON functionality
+### Building a 3-tier app on Oracle Cloud Infrastucture

 ## An introduction